-The Selection Committee may decide to meet with certain proposers during the week of 3/18.
-It is recommended that proposers keep the week of 3/18 available to meet with the Selection Committee.
+The Selection Committee may decide to meet with certain proposers on June 25, 2025.
+It is recommended that proposers keep June 25, 2025 available to meet with the Selection Committee.

-If there are circumstances beyond a proposer's or PPA's control and the meeting cannot take place during the week of 3/18, PPA will schedule a meeting between the proposer and the selection committee on an alternate date.
+If there are circumstances beyond a proposer's or PPA's control and the meeting cannot take place on June 25, 2025, PPA will schedule a meeting between the proposer and the selection committee on an alternate date.